Skip to Main Content

 Terms & Connectors

 You can use terms & connectors, or Boolean, searching to tell the database exactly what kinds of results you are looking for.
 The chart below describes some terms & connectors.
 You should always check for changes to this chart by using the lists on each database.
-They are usually under the Help button.
+They are usually found via a Help, FAQ or Search Tips button.

 Boolean connectors and wildcards